deadeyesky/startup/notes.md

 ## HTML  Structure
 I learned the basic formatting of HTML elements.
 The assignment would have been a little easier had I used a fully fledged HTML editor with features and what not.
 I want to figure out how to best use the `<div>` elements for creating space in the app that I build.

+## CSS
+Today I learned how CSS can be useful for all sorts of styling and animation needs.
+I think it is aweosome how Firefox and Chrome have CSS and HTML developer tools to aid in making a site look different.